Be confident that you have the extra protection and peace of mind you need when you're on the road, whether you're close to home or travelling.

 Rental Vehicle coverage

 Vehicle Travel Protection

 Who can buy the RoadStar package?

+You must have comprehensive coverage to purchase RoadStar.
 Only private passenger vehicles, motorhomes or light commercial vehicles (5,000 kg GVW or less) in certain vehicle rate classes are eligible for this coverage.
 Ask your local Autoplan broker if you're eligible.

 If you own vehicles that are part of a fleet with a discount of 40 per cent or more, this package is also available.
 In the case of your company-owned vehicles, the package is available for an officer or employee you've identified as an "assigned corporate driver."
 The assigned corporate driver must declare the vehicle as a taxable benefit.